Reading Rockets offers reading comprehension and language arts teaching strategies for kids, and is a free web site for parents and educators

 Sources of Reading Research

-Enormous amounts of reading and literacy research is available from the U.S. Department of Education, journals, associations, and other entities.
-The following are suggestions and links to help you find what you need.
+Enormous amounts of reading and literacy research is available from the U.S. Department of Education, journals, associations, and education databases.
+This overview offers links to help you find what you need.

 Regional education labs

-The U.S. Department of Education funds a system of ten organizations that provide technical assistance to the states in its region.
-Each regional laboratory's web site offers a wealth of information.
+The U.S. Department of Education funds a system of 10 organizations that provide technical assistance to the states in its region.
+Each regional laboratory’s website offers a wealth of information.

 Education journals